Soon, your burgers could be made from crushed insects. And this very fact alone could save our bacon.

 By Nicole Buckler

-There are two aspects to the bug farming of the future.
+There are two aspects to the bug farming of the future in the West.
 One is to cultivate bugs for us to eat.
 And the other is to convince us to eat them.
-I know you are thinking that the idea is just too gross.
-And yet, the market for insects as food has been increasing slowly in the West.
-As we get used to the idea, a burger made of bug protein becomes more relevant.
-Especially with climate apocalypse upon us.
+But we are getting there.
+The market for insects as food has been increasing slowly in this part of the world.
+As we get used to the idea, a burger made of bug protein becomes more relevant as climate apocalypse descends upon us.

 You may need to ease yourself into the idea of eating buggie bites.
 But if everyone in Europe wants to keep eating animal protein, this may be the only choice.
-Insect farming will be coming to a field near you, and soon.
+Insect farming NEEDS to come to a field near you, and soon.
 So get your knife and fork on, it’s time to open your mind, and your mouth.

 The above pictures are how Belatchew Arkitekter suggest the insect farm should be built.
 They have chosen a space on the roundabout Ren-Ai Circle in Taipei.
 This roundabout is a large green area in the Da’an District, a suburb known for its universities and successful businesses.
 Situating insect farms at such unused places in the city means the production of food can stay where the end consumer lives, without causing too much disruption to the lives of urbanites.